Articles

 What does ADHD look like?

-Individuals with ADHD of the inattentive and distractible type might find it difficult to concentrate on tasks at school or work and may daydream frequently.
-They may have some or all the following behavioural tendencies:
+Individuals with ADHD who are inattentive and distractible type might find it difficult to concentrate on tasks and experience forgetfulness.
+They may daydream frequently or appear not to be listening in conversation.

-Individuals with the combined type of ADHD have symptoms of inattentive and impulsive ADHD.
+Individuals with the combined type of ADHD have symptoms of both.

 Did you know?